 Recipe by MARBALET

-"This cake hails from Britain."
+"This cake recipe with the distinct flavor of caraway seeds hails from Great Britain."

 Hmm.
 None of these ingredients are on sale today.

 Save money at local stores when ingredients are on sale!

 2 1/2 cups

 salt to taste

 Delicious recipe!
 It was perfect.
 I must say though, that "pour into pan" is impossible.
 You have to pat it in like biscuit dough.
 The texture was fabulous, very tender, with a lovely crust.
 I'll be making this again and again!